Surgery for Kidney Cancer

 During a radical nephrectomy, the doctor removes the surrounding fatty tissue, and, in special circumstances, the adrenal gland, a small organ that sits on top of each kidney and produces many of the body’s important hormones, including cortisol, which helps you respond to stress, and aldosterone, which regulates blood pressure.
 When one adrenal gland is removed, the other one takes over hormone production.

 Our doctors tailor surgical treatment to each person and to the location and size of the kidney tumor.
 Because most newly diagnosed kidney tumors are small and confined to the kidney, NYU Langone doctors prefer a robotic-assisted surgical approach, which is minimally invasive, when feasible.
 The technique successfully treats these tumors and has significant cosmetic and recovery time advantages compared with open surgical approaches.

 At NYU Langone, between the years 2008 and 2013, 926 total kidney cancer operations were performed—23 percent were radical nephrectomies and 77 percent were partial nephrectomies.
-In 2013, of the 191 surgeries performed, nearly four out of five people had a kidney sparing approach.
-Of these 191 surgeries, more then 90 percent were done using a minimally invasive technique.
+In 2013, of the 191 surgeries performed, nearly four out of five people had a kidney-sparing approach.
+Of these 191 surgeries, more than 90 percent were done using a minimally invasive technique.